 Also of interest is that Mousie has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Mousie telecommute to their jobs.
-Overall, about 22.93% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 22.93% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Mousie’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.